chaudharypraveen98/Competitive-Programming/Python/Hackerrank/Class 2 Find the Torsional Angle/README.md

 ## **[Class 2 - Find the Torsional Angle](https://www.hackerrank.com/challenges/class-2-find-the-torsional-angle)**

 You are given four points and in a 3-dimensional Cartesian coordinate system.
 You are required to print the angle between the plane made by the points and in degrees(not radians).
 Let the angle be .<br>where x and x .<br>Here, means the dot product of and , and x means the cross product of vectors and .
-Also, .<br>Input Format<br>One line of input containing the space separated floating number values of the and coordinates of a point.<br>Output Format<br>Output the angle correct up to two decimal places.<br>Sample Input<br><br>
+Also, .<br>Input Format<br>One line of input containing the space separated floating number values of the and coordinates of a point.

+Output Format
+Output the angle correct up to two decimal places.<br>Sample Input<br><br>